RassssD/rassssd.github.io/predocs.md

 In general, you will not be asked to do anything particularly complex, as the main goal is to check whether you have the basic skills you will be using on a day-to-day basis: data cleaning/processing, producing descriptive statistics / graphs, some simple regressions and analysis.
 Make sure your code is clear, structured, well-commented, and don't try to do anything unnecessarily fancy, stick to basics.
 You can find some practice coding tasks floating around the internet, and replicating existing papers is a fantastic way to practice.
 There is little downside to *intelligently* using GenAI to assist you, as you *will* use it on a daily basis on the job.
-Emphasis on the *intelligently*: don't blindly copy paste, make sure you understand what you are doing and whenever possible do it yourself (if you need truth-telling incentives, you may be asked about what you did during the interview).
+Emphasis on the *intelligently*: use it to *assist you*, don't blindly copy paste, make sure you understand what you are doing and whenever possible do it yourself (if you need truth-telling incentives, you may be asked about what you did during the interview; also, from colleagues who assessed tasks: "If it's obviously ChatGPT I give it a 0").

 ### Interview
 Interviews will tend to be a mix of questions assessing your interest in the project and self-reflecting on your own experience, and some technical questions testing both your coding/research practices, and your economics / econometrics knowledge.
 Some will give you a paper to read in advance to discuss, others will ask you questions within the field of the project, give you a simple case study.
 Expect some questions on the coding task.